Deganwy railway station: Services

 Transport for Wales Rail also provide a regular shuttle between Llandudno, Deganwy and Llandudno Junction.
 Llandudno Junction serves as an interchange with good connections for services heading towards Bangor and Holyhead as well as services to Birmingham New Street, London and South Wales.

 Sunday trains formerly only operated during the summer months (May timetable change until mid-September), but since the winter 2019 timetable change now run all year - these operate only as a shuttle between Llandudno & Llandudno Junction (except for three return trips over the Conwy Valley line) from 10.00am until mid-evening.

-As of 11 December 2022, Deganwy station is no longer a request stop with all services now booked to stop.
+Before December 2022, Deganwy was a request stop, with trains stopping only if passengers on the train requested to alight, or by clearly signalling the driver on the platform.
+Since then, all services have now been booked to stop at the station by default.